 1. Combine only the wet ingredients from the recipe with the flour.

-2. Add 2 tablespoon of acidic liquid (homemade yogurt, kefir, buttermilk, whey, lemon juice, or apple cider vinegar) for each cup of flour.
+2. Add 2 tablespoons of acidic liquid (homemade yogurt, kefir, buttermilk, whey, lemon juice, or apple cider vinegar) for each cup of flour.
 (This is not necessary if the recipe already contains one of these acidic liquids.)

 3. Cover and let sit for 12-24 hours – the longer the better.
 (Note: If you include eggs in your ‘wet ingredients list’, refrigerate the batter for the 12-24 hours.
 If you have enough liquids in a recipe that you don’t need the eggs to help moisten it, then you can leave them out until you finish the recipe later.
 If you leave the eggs out you can let the batter set out at room temp for the 12-24 hrs.
-It seems that the proteins and phytic acid is broken down better at room temp.)
+It seems that the proteins and phytic acid are broken down better at room temp.)

 4. Add the rest of the ingredients (and eggs if you’ve left those out) and continue the recipe as normal.
 Add more liquid if recipe seems dry.